-On Monday last, such of the inhabitants of Bradford as could afford to purchase tickets" were ad-mitted to what the "League" call "a grand anti-turers grizding the faces of the working classes in these Corn Law soirce;" in other words, to partake times just as they were now?
-Were they not socu-of slops, and to listen to humbug speeches, mulating wealth then, whilst the working classes got off to be delivered as a matter of course.
-It was were literally starving, compared with the condition intended to have been a snug family party, com-posed of the "leaders," and such of the "fustian "Yes, yes," "No, no," and confusion stopped the for whose especial accommodation, (as their masters eyes, on one of their own flags, that "the bread of the 28.
-6d.
+On Monday last, such of the inhabitants of Bradford as could afford to purchase "tickets" were admitted to what the "League" call "a grand anti- turers grinding the faces of the working classes in those Corn Law seiree;" in other words, to partake times just as they were now?
+Were they not accuof slaps, and to listen to humbug speeches, mulating wealth then, whilst the working classes got off to be delivered as a matter of course.
+It was intended to have been a snug family party, com- they ought to have been placed in?
+(Here cries of posed of the "leaders," and such of the "fustian "Yes, yes," "No, no," and confusion stopped the ja:kets" as are necessarily dependant on them, and speaker for some time.)
+It was placed before their for whose especial accommodation, (as their masters, eyes, on one of their own flugs, that "the bread of the were to stand treat,) a number of tickets were needy is his life, and he that defraudeth him thereof issued as ninepence each, she top price being is a man of blood."
+Yet many thousands were turned

-were "wide awake" at Bradford, as they had been not the manufacturers committed infamous robberies at other places; and, therefore, they bought up the in this way upon society, and at that very tickets, thus causing a demand for them, and raising moment were they not committing more?
+The "lads," however, were not to be done; they their work.
+They were told this was necessary.
+Had were "wide awake" at Bradford, as they had been not the manufacturers committed infamous robberies as other places; and, therefore, they bought up the in this way upon society, and at that very tick-ts, thus causing a demand for them, and raising moment were they not committing more?
 He would give them to a premium.